simwrapper/simwrapper.github.io/docs/file-management.md

 **aftersim** is essentially a very fancy file browser that works on the web.
 It allows you to browse the files and subfolders in the file storage areas you configure:

-- for VSP, everything in our public subversion server is available.
+- for VSP, everything in our public subversion server is accessible.
+Check it out here: [aftersim.github.io/public-svn](https://aftersim.github.io/public-svn)
 - You can also view files on your local computer by running a tiny file server locally!
 - If you have mounted remote cluster file systems on your machine, then you can see those, too.